Bank of Canada Policy Interest Rate Schedule 2026

 Announcement Dates 2025

-The Bank of Canada’s (BoC) latest announcement, made on December 10th, was a policy interest rate hold, keeping the rate at 2.25%.
+The Bank of Canada’s (BoC) latest announcement, made on July 15th alongside its quarterly Monetary Policy Report, was a policy interest rate hold for a sixth consecutive time, keeping the rate at 2.25%.

 Should We Expect Rates to Increase in 2026?

-Early forecasts suggest we are unlikely to see any meaningful changes in interest rates in 2026.
-With economic uncertainty persisting, policymakers are focused on keeping inflation within the 2% target.
+Forecasts suggest we are unlikely to see any meaningful changes in interest rates in 2026.
+The Bank of Canada has now held its policy rate at 2.25% for six consecutive announcements, and with economic uncertainty persisting, policymakers remain focused on keeping inflation within the 2% target.
 The more realistic scenario is a prolonged hold rather than a sharp rate increase.

 However, if inflation accelerates or economic growth comes in higher than expected, the Bank of Canada has made clear that future decisions will remain data-dependent, based on inflation trends, wage growth, and global economic conditions.